ht44/final-project/README.md

 My application queries the necessary matrices and vectors for balancing the economy and applies the user-provided tax matrix.
 The total requirements equations are derived from the new data and used to solve for relative price.

 A JSON payload containing the result for each commodity is delivered back to the client, which delegates rendering of the data to D3.

-Using D3 to scale my data to pixel dimensions and implement data-driven manipulations and transitions was a large part of my project, so before I’m done I’ll show a quick video of this in action.

-Anyway that’s all I’ve got.
-Thank you for your time, and have a wonderful evening.